krishnakadiyala/NPAcourse/labs/Lab_20_1_Exploring_eAPI.md

-## Lab 20.1 - Arista eAPI
+# Lab 20.1 - Arista eAPI

 ### Task 1 - Command Explorer

 This task introduces you to the Command Explorer environment that exists on each Arista switch.
-The command explorer is a great tool for beginners and experts alike, as it gives you direct insight with how the switch will respond to API calls.
+The command explorer is a great tool for beginners and experts alike, as it gives you direct insight on how the switch will respond to API calls.
 This allows you to verify what key-value pairs and response you should be getting back as you are writing and testing your code.

 ##### Step 1